bemporad/jax-sysid/README.md

 model.optimization(lbfgs_epochs=500, params_min=lb, params_max=ub)
 ~~~

 where `lb` and `ub` are lists of arrays with the same structure as `model.params`.
-See `example_static_convex.py` for examples on how to use nonnegative constraints to fit input-convex neural networks.
+See `example_static_convex.py` for examples of how to use nonnegative constraints to fit input-convex neural networks.

 <a name="contributors"><a>